redis/redis-doc/docs/getting-started/installation/install-redis-on-windows.md

 ## Install Redis

 Once you're running Ubuntu on Windows, you can follow the steps detailed at [Install on Ubuntu/Debian](../install-redis-on-linux#install-on-ubuntu-debian) to install recent stable versions of Redis from the official `packages.redis.io` APT repository.
-Add the repository to the <code>apt</code> index, update it, and then install:
+Add the repository to the <code>apt</code> index, update it, and then install as follows:

 {{< highlight bash  >}}
 curl -fsSL https://packages.redis.io/gpg | sudo gpg --dearmor -o /usr/share/keyrings/redis-archive-keyring.gpg